l) Provisions

 The Company has an elaborate process for risk management.
 Major risks identified by the businesses and functions are systematically addressed through mitigating actions on a continuing basis.

-40.1 Credit Risk
+42.1 Credit Risk

-None of the Company's cash equivalents, including fixed deposits, were either past due or impaired as at March 31, 2024 and March 31,2023.
+None of the Company's cash equivalents, including fixed deposits, were either past due or impaired as at March 31, 2025 and March 31,2024.
 The Company has diversified its portfolio of investment in cash and cash equivalents and term deposits with various banks with sound credit ratings, hence the risk is reduced.

 Loans

-Credit risk is the risk of loss that may occur from defaults by our Borrowers under our loan agreements.
-In order to address credit risk, we have stringent credit assessment policies for client selection.
+Credit risk is the risk of loss that may occur from defaults by our borrowers under our loan agreements.
+In order to address this credit risk, we have stringent credit assessment policies for client selection.
 Measures such as verifying client details, online documentation and the usage of credit bureau data to get information on past credit behaviour also supplement the efforts for containing credit risk.
 We also follow a systematic methodology in the opening of new branches, which takes into account factors such as the demand for credit in the area; income and market potential; and socio-economic and law and order risks in the proposed area.
-Further, our client due diligence procedures encompass various layers of checks, designed to assess the quality of the proposed group and to confirm that they meet our criteria."
+Further, our client due diligence procedures encompass various layers of checks, designed to assess the quality of the proposed group and to confirm that they meet our criteria.

 A) Probability of default (PD)